-According to research, the chances of pregnancy drops by age 40.
+According to research, the chances of pregnancy drop by age 40.
 Although, this does not mean that women over 40 are infertile.
 However, they are at a higher risk of pregnancy-related complications than women at younger ages.

-How much Is Female Fertility in Different Life Stages?
+How Much Is Female Fertility in Different Life Stages?

 The risk of birth defects and miscarriage will also increase after 35.
 Therefore, it is recommended that over-35-year-old pregnant women be under the supervision of a doctor and perform more tests regarding the health of the mother and the baby.

 Suppose you're considering becoming pregnant, especially if you're over 35.
 In that case, it's crucial to speak with a healthcare provider to review any possible dangers or issues, given your age.
 A person's age, medical history, and future objectives all have a significant role.
 You and your doctor can devise a personalized plan and establish healthy lifestyle practices, such as regular exercise and proper eating, at a pre-pregnancy visit to help you maintain your healthiest when it's time to get pregnant.

 A pre-pregnancy visit can be an excellent chance to discuss fertility options with your doctor.
 Regarding fertility therapies and treatments, there are more possibilities than ever before.
 Thanks to technological advances, there are more possibilities than ever before for fertility treatments and therapies.

 Pregnant women over 35 are more likely to experience issues such as gestational diabetes, preeclampsia, cesarean delivery, preterm labor and low birth weight, stillbirth, and fetal chromosomal abnormalities.